n8n-io/n8n-docs/docs/workflows/export-import.md

 ---
 #https://www.notion.so/n8n/Frontmatter-432c2b8dff1f43d4b1c8d20075510fe4
+title: Export and import workflows
-description: Export and import workflows
+description: Different ways to export and import workflows in n8n.
 contentType: howto
 ---

 # Export and import workflows

-/// warning | Sharing credentials
-Note that the exported JSON file of your workflow will contain your credentials as well.
-If you don't want to share your credentials (recommended), delete them from the JSON file.
-///

 n8n saves workflows in JSON format.
 You can export your workflows as JSON files or import JSON files into your n8n library.
 You can export and import workflows in several ways.

+--8<-- "_snippets/workflows/sharing-credentials.md"

 ## Copy-Paste